portworx/px-docs/release-notes/on-premise-lighthouse.md

 ## Lighthoust 1.5 Release notes

-* Adds a volume analyzer feature for Portworx 1.5.0 and above
+* Adds a volume analyzer feature for Portworx 1.5.0 and above.
+  Note: It won't show files which are 0.00033% of the total storage.
 * In k8s, now service DNS name can also be given as cluster endpoint

 ## Lighthouse 1.4 Release notes